wimbarelds/TimeCircles/README.amd.md

 For this, you first need to activate the CSS loader in your project.
 Use the instructions listed there: https://github.com/guybedford/require-css#installation-and-setup.

-When you are done enabling the CSS loader, inject a `css!`timecircles install dir`/inc/TimeCircles` dependency in your module's configuration :
+When you are done enabling the CSS loader, inject a `css!timecircles install dir/inc/TimeCircles` dependency in your module's configuration :

-	define(['require', 'jquery', 'timecircles', `css!../bower_dependencies/timecircles/inc/TimeCircles`
+	define(['require', 'jquery', 'timecircles', `css!timecircles install dir/inc/TimeCircles`]

-			],
-	function(require, $, TimeCircles, TimeCirclesCSS) {
-		// TimeCirclesCSS is just an undefined reference here });
+Finally, replace `timecircles install dir` with the relative path to the TimeCircles directory in your project.

 The CSS is the automatically loaded and you don't have to handle it in the `<head>` section of your html files.
 It will be all done for you !

 ### Using a shim config

-If you can't use a CSS loader, you can use a shim init callback in your requirejs config :
+If you can't use a CSS loader, you can use a shim init callback in your requirejs config.
+Although, this technique only works if your html files are all at the same depth in your project's structure.

 	requirejs.config({
 		shim : {